namantam1/x86-assembly/README.md

 int $0x80
 ```

-The above instruction will return a file description in %eax.
+The above instruction will return a file description in `%eax`.
 This number you can use to refer to this file throughout your program.

 ### Read/Write from/to a file using the file descriptor

 - read and write is a system call with values 3 and 4 respectively.
-- fd should be stored in %ebx.
+- fd should be stored in `%ebx`.
-- The address of a buffer for the data that is read stored in %ecx.
+- The address of a buffer for the data that is to be read is stored in `%ecx`.
-- The size of the buffer should be stored in %edx. `.bss.read` will return either number of bytes read or the error code.
-In the case of write, %eax will contain the number of bytes written or an error code.
+- The size of the buffer should be stored in `%edx`. `.bss.read` will return either number of bytes read or the error code.
+In the case of write, `%eax` will contain the number of bytes written or an error code.

 ### Close a file

 The close system call is 6.
-The only parameter to `close` is the fd placed in %ebx.
+The only parameter to `close` is the fd placed in `%ebx`.

 > `.bss` section of the program is like the data section, except that it doesn't take space in the executable.
 This section can reserve storage, but you can't initialize it.
 In the `.data` section, you can't set an initial value.